ppy/osu-wiki/news/2017/2017-11-14-qat-gazette-november-2017.md

 ### New Beatmap Nominator Promotions

-**We have been joined by a new wave of Beatmap Nominators for osu!** After processing the recent round of applications, we are pleased to announce the names of our newly-appointed circle inspectors: [celerih](https://osu.ppy.sh/users/4696296), [Cerulean Veyron](https://osu.ppy.sh/users/1886524), [Chewin](https://osu.ppy.sh/users/617323), [DeRandom Otaku](https://osu.ppy.sh/users/5156153), [Halfslashed](https://osu.ppy.sh/users/4598899), [MaridiuS](https://osu.ppy.sh/users/4496961), [Kisses](https://osu.ppy.sh/users/4276114) and [Sinnoh](https://osu.ppy.sh/users/4236057).
+**We have been joined by a new wave of Beatmap Nominators for osu!** After processing the recent round of applications, we are pleased to announce the names of our newly-appointed circle inspectors: ::celerih::{ user-id=4696296 }, [Cerulean Veyron](https://osu.ppy.sh/users/1886524), ::Chewin::{ user-id=617323 }, [DeRandom Otaku](https://osu.ppy.sh/users/5156153),
+::Halfslashed::{ user-id=4598899 }, [MaridiuS](https://osu.ppy.sh/users/4496961), ::Kisses::{ user-id=4276114 } and [Sinnoh](https://osu.ppy.sh/users/4236057).
 Please wish them well in the initial probation period and beyond as they help to push glorious new content to a Ranked section near you!

-In addition, **two current members of the Beatmap Nominators for osu!taiko** have added proficiency in modding osu! to their repertoire: [Chromoxx](https://osu.ppy.sh/users/1881639) and [neonat](https://osu.ppy.sh/users/1561995).
+In addition, **two current members of the Beatmap Nominators for osu!taiko** have added proficiency in modding osu! to their repertoire: ::Chromoxx::{ user-id=1881639 } and [neonat](https://osu.ppy.sh/users/1561995).
 Congratulations to them also on this impressive accomplishment!

 ### Beatmap Nominator Workflow